 Objectives and priorities for religious communities

-In the Act on Support for Religious Communities, the Riksdag has adopted various objectives to ensure stable and long-term conditions for religious communities to actively conduct active religious activities in the form of worship, pastoral care, teaching and social services.
+In the Act on Support to Religious Communities, the Riksdag has adopted objectives for support to religious communities.
+This support is intended to enable religious communities to conduct active and long-term religious activities in the form of worship, pastoral care, teaching and social services.

 What the Government wants

-The Government wants to ensure religious communities are able to actively conduct religious activities in the form of worship, pastoral care, teaching, social services and more over the long term.
+The Government wants to enable religious communities to conduct long-term religious activities in the form of worship, pastoral care, teaching, social services and more.

-In cooperation with the Swedish Commission for Government Support for Faith Communities and the religious communities themselves, important issues such as values, respect and tolerance are also addressed.
+The Swedish Commission for Government Support to Faith Communities and the religious communities cooperate in addressing important issues, such as values, respect and tolerance.

-In 2013, the Government is also focusing on spiritual care in health care.
-The idea is to be able to employ more hospital pastors, priests, deacons, nuns and imams in spiritual care activities in health care.
+The grant is intended to be used, for example, to employ more hospital pastors, priests, deacons, nuns, imams and others in spiritual care activities in the healthcare context.